 - Demonstrate a commitment to continuous and lifelong learning

-The Vermont Tech entry-level Dental Hygiene program consists of a three-year CODA-approved associate degree followed by a final online year accredited by NECHE, resulting in a Bachelor of Science in Dental Hygiene.
+The Vermont Tech entry-level Dental Hygiene program consists of a two-year, five-semester CODA-approved associate degree followed by a final online year of two semesters which is accredited by NECHE, resulting in a Bachelor of Science in Dental Hygiene.
 Upon successful completion of either the associate or bachelor’s degree, the student is eligible for application for dental hygiene licensure.

 - Aspen Dental